SAP-samples/teched2025-AD161/exercises/ex1/README.md

     cd xflights
     cds watch
     ```
-    When we add stuff to the app, `cds watch` will automatically pick it up.
+    When we add further components to the app, `cds watch` will automatically pick it up.

 4. See the output in the terminal:
     ```